waley-code/job_listing_system_api/README.md

     Route::put('/jobs/{id}', [JobController::class, 'update']);

     This endpoint will receive a PUT request with the job ID in the URL and the updated job details in the request body.
-The JobController@update method will update the job posting details and return them.
+The update method will update the job posting details and return them.

 ### Job Deletion API:
 The system allows users to delete their job postings through an API.